ramses-tech/ra/docs/source/writing_tests.rst

     def get_text(req):
         req()

-Or pass them directly into ``req()``.
+Or pass request parameters directly into ``req()``,.
 You can also pass which status codes are considered a success (default is 2xx/3xx status codes, this is standard WebTest):

 .. code-block:: python